fareilweb/code-notes/README.md

 # Code Notes (code-notes)
-Just a container for useful and reusable code
+Just a container for useful and reusable code snippets that i want to keep available